chrismeunier/OpenCV-CUDA-installation/README.md

 A solution highlighted in the [github issue](https://github.com/opencv/opencv/issues/19972) mentioned in the intro of this README was that using an Anaconda Python install made it work, so having a Python 3.8 Anaconda install I added the `C:/Users/username/Anaconda3/Library/bin` path to my script and voilà, it worked.

-It turns out the only missing libraries were `hdf5.dll` and `zlib.dll` out of the >200 DLL files located there.
-So they are here in this repository if you do not want to install Anaconda to not use it.
+It turns out my only missing libraries were `hdf5.dll` and `zlib.dll` out of the >200 DLL files located there.
+So they are here in this repository if you do not want to needlessly install Anaconda.

 Once you have located the folders containing your missing DLLs you have a few options to permanently solve the import error: